-The increased weight on the inside shoulder in a turn or on the circle makes the horse lean to the inside and become vertically crooked.
+The increased weight on the inside shoulder makes the horse lean to the inside and become vertically crooked.

-When a fast moving horse loses its vertical balance, then it loses balance in its entire body.
+You see, when a fast-moving horse loses its vertical balance, then it loses balance in its entire body.

 The “red” horse in the drawing below can only keep its balance by speeding up.
 Compare this with a motorcycle: the higher the speed, the more it leans to the inside of the curve.